nicill/DLTreeDetection/README.md

 	prepare a config file following configTDWS.ini, add your own paths, at this moment, basically you only need to adapt the "train" part

+Koiwainojo Data:

+	At this moment I have been using the files I mentioned in slack, we should set this up properly with a dropbox link, but let's wait until we have the correct files

+1) Download, uncompress data

+2) Transform into training and testing folders with the appropriate format (tiles cut with mosaic tile, image label tile and tiles boxes text file)

+	IMPORTANT: Open the file and check that the prepare variable in line 238 is set to "koi"     prepare = "koi"

+	python dataHandling.py ./Data/Sergi/Label_image_ROI.tif ./Data/Sergi/ROI_KoiwainoujoMosaic.tif ./Data/koiPrepared/ 90

+	this will create two subfolders, train and test inside of the output folder (./DatakoiPrepared) divided randomly into training and testing

+steps 3, 4 are the same as before but the config file needs to include a name for the dictionary file that does not reference any existing file (working example commmented out)